Where Can I Legally Consume Marijuana in Seattle?

 Okay, now that we are clear on the difference between federal and state law, we can take a better look at where you can legally consume marijuana in Seattle.

-Where can I legally consume marijuana in Seattle?
+So, where can I legally consume marijuana in Seattle?

 There are some important rules of thumb to keep in mind when deciding where to toke up.
 Possibly the most important is in private, never public!